 3. They may have dysbiosis, or overgrowth of bacteria/ yeast or parasites (often interrelated with food sensitivities).
 Because of this they may have FODMAP intolerance (with SIBO) or may react to foods that trigger candida, like sugar.

 4. They have a misunderstanding about which foods contain the antigens they are reacting to or are being inadvertently exposed to.
 A common example is gluten, found in many spices, teas, toothpaste, etc.

 5. Their symptoms may not be directly related to the gut and can be related to heavy metal toxicity, biotoxin illness (mold commonly causes gut issues) or autonomic imbalance.

 6. They had a false positive test.

 The good news

 The aim is not to be off the offending food forever – the aim is to figure out why someone is reacting in the first place.
-If gut healing and elimination is done correctly, the person should be able to eat most things again.
-Some people may need to stay off certain foods lifelong – gluten, dairy and eggs are the most common of these.
+If you heal your gut and eliminate correctly, you should be able to eat most things again but some people may need to stay off certain foods lifelong.
+The most common of these are gluten, dairy, and eggs.

 The bottom line is that food sensitivity testing is far from perfect, but it is very often a starting point to guide a patient in the right direction and motivate lifestyle changes.
 The important take home is to ask why the food reactions are happening in the first place.
 On many occasions, people become frustrated because they follow the elimination of the foods found on their tests and they don’t feel better.
 It is essential to have an experienced health care provider interpret your food sensitivity test in the context of what your issues are so that you can be guided in the right direction and achieve the best results.